amylour/irish_wildlife_matchup/README.md

 ### **Frameworks, Libraries, Technologies & Programs Used**

-- Procreate - used to create wireframes and edit images
+- Procreate - used to create the animal artwork and edit images
+- Figma - used to produce wireframes and background vector artwork
 - GitHub - used to save and store all files for this website
 - Git - used for version control
 - Google Fonts - fonts were imported from here